Software specific classification basics

 Close the Standardized Data dialog.
 Select a window and check its properties.
 Note that the corresponding properties are filled in the Identity Data section.

-With this, we have briefly familiarized ourselves with the nature of the BIM Interoperability Tools plugin Standardized Data.
+With this, we have briefly familiarized ourselves with the nature of the Autodesk Interoperability Tools plugin Standardized Data.
 As a side note, you don’t have to close the corresponding dialog if you want to continue with the classification.
 Simply select the next element or a group of elements (Select All Instances > Visible in View), select the code you want to add and then Assign.
 Select a new group of elements and continue.
 You can view the CCI-EE tables on an ongoing basis to add other codes.
-At the same time, pay attention to the logic of the classification, which was able to add codes/descriptions to one or another component (this was discussed in the previous section, for example, we do not fill in the code of the technical system for a window, but we show it through the reference designation to which this window belongs).
 Other methods can be used to enter the properties more easily, including through the Dynamo interface.
 However, it is important to note that the content is still filled in the Autodesk Revit file and not in the exported file.
-Therefore, Autodesk Revit and, for example, other formats derived from it (IFC, MS Excel export) must contain filled in properties in exactly the same way.
+Therefore, Autodesk Revit and, for example, other formats derived from it (IFC, MS Excel export) must contain filled in properties in the same way.
 Otherwise, we enable a different interpretation of the data based on the selected file/data type.

 IFC export with the classification codes

-In order to include the IfcClassificationReference relationship, a property called AJ300_IfcClassificationReference has been added to the project template.
+To include the IfcClassificationReference relationship, a property called AN116_IfcClassReference has been added to the project template.
 We include this property under IFC Parameters in the active project.

 Before IFC export, we still need to specify where the IfcClassificationReference part is read from.
 To do this, select File > Export > IFC.
 We will edit the setting <In-Session Stup>, but of course you can also create a new group of settings for this.
 Click Modify Setup > Property Sets > Classification Settings…